Darkenight07/roop-unlock/README.md

 ![demo-gif](demo.gif)

+## Google Colab

+I have made a [notebook](https://colab.research.google.com/drive/13eHAhoCzBsCHqZS4f9rX-Mq-IZ2xHps1?usp=sharing) for you to use this repository in Google Colab

+In case the hyperlink does not work: https://colab.research.google.com/drive/13eHAhoCzBsCHqZS4f9rX-Mq-IZ2xHps1?usp=sharing

 ## Disclaimer
 Better deepfake software than this already exist, this is just a hobby project I created to learn about AI.
 Users must get consent from the concerned people before using their face and must not hide the fact that it is a deepfake when posting content online.
 I am not responsible for malicious behaviour of end-users.